-The bankruptcy of Enduro Sponsor or any of the Third Party Operators could impede the operation of the wells and the development of the proved undeveloped receives
+The bankruptcy of Enduro Sponsor or any of the Third Party Operators could impede the operation of the wells and the development of the proved undeveloped reserves.

 The value of the Net Profits Interest and the trust's ultimate cash available for distribution will be highly dependent on the financial condition of the operators of the Underlying Properties.
-None of the operators of the Underlying Properties, including Enduro Sponsor, has agreed with the trust to maintain a certain net worth or to be restricted by other similar covenants, and Enduro Sponsor intends to use a portion of the net proceeds of this offering for general limited liability company purposes instead of retaining all or a portion to pay costs for the operation and development of the Underlying Properties.
+None of operators of the Underlying Properties, including Enduro Sponsor, has agreed with the trust to maintain a certain net worth or to be restricted by other similar covenants, and Enduro Sponsor intends to use the net proceeds of this offering for general corporate purposes instead of retaining all or a portion to pay costs for the operation and development of the Underlying Properties.

-The ability to develop and operate the Underlying Properties depends on the future financial condition and economic performance and access to capital of the operators of those properties, which in turn will depend upon the supply and demand for oil and natural gas, prevailing economic conditions and financial, business and other factors, many of which are beyond the control of Enduro Sponsor and the Third Party Operators.
+The ability to develop and operate the Underlying Properties depends on the future financial condition and economic performance and access to capital of the operators of those properties, which in turn will depend upon the supply and demand for oil and natural gas, prevailing economic conditions and financial, business and other factors, many of which are beyond the control of the operators of Enduro Sponsor and the Third Party Operators.
 Please read "Information about Enduro Resource Partners LLC (Enduro Sponsor)" for additional information relating to Enduro Sponsor, including information relating to the business of Enduro Sponsor, historical financial statements of Enduro Sponsor and other financial information relating to Enduro Sponsor.
 This prospectus contains no financial information about the Third Party Operators.
-Enduro Sponsor will not be a reporting company following this offering and will not be required to file periodic reports with the SEC pursuant to the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+Enduro Sponsor will not be a reporting company following this offering and will not be required to file periodic reports with the SEC pursuant to the Exchange Act.
 Therefore, as a trust unitholder, you will not have access to financial information about Enduro Sponsor.